 Over the past decade, credit unions have contributed more than $26 million in charitable donations and sponsorships.
 In 2016, that giving equated to more than $2.3 million in donations and $1.7 million in sponsorships.
 Credit unions also provide community support through paid volunteer hours for employees and reduced service fees for nearly 9,000 organizations in Manitoba.

 In addition to the donations and sponsorships made by individual credit unions, the Manitoba credit union system as a whole also sponsors several worthy causes on a collective basis, based on a set of shared criteria.
-This year, the crisis in Fort McMurray is a cause the credit union system voted to support.
+Last year, four new sponsorship opportunities received funding from Manitoba’s credit unions.

 Since 1987, Winnipeg’s Siloam Mission has provided essential services for those experiencing homelessness.
 In that time, the need for those services has grown steadily.
 In recent years, Siloam has identified several critical issues that need to be addressed: Demand for meals has risen by 24 per cent since 2011, with as many as 350 people regularly left waiting outside for meals; ‘Hannah’s Place’ emergency shelter has been turning away 20 to 40 people most nights, regardless of the weather; and the current facility requires women to share the shelter with men.
 With space at a premium, the Mission has found itself having to move people out to allow more to come in — which reduces opportunities to build relationships and trust among staff, volunteers, donors and clients.